 The short answer is no!
-You don’t need a dog grooming license to be a freelance groomer.
-In fact, we’re not sure what a “dog grooming license” is… there isn’t a state regulating board for this profession!
+You don’t need a pet grooming license to be a freelance groomer.
+In fact, we’re not sure what a “pet grooming license” is… there isn’t a state regulating board for this profession!
 But convincing people that you’re a pro when you don’t have accreditation of any kind is tough.
 You’d be surprised what an official document stating that you’ve completed professional training can do.
-So what exactly DO you need to work as a freelance groomer?
+So what exactly DO you need to work as a freelance pet groomer?
 Read on to find out!

 Whether you’re a freelancer or you work as part of a larger grooming company, you’ll need to get your training somewhere.
 You can choose to apprentice after an establish groomer or you can take a grooming course.
 The one you choose will depend on what’s available to you.